 MAW SHEIN WIN lives in Berkeley.
 Her poetry has appeared in journals such as 2River, No Tell Motel, Moria, and Big Bridge.
 She is currently a co-publisher for Stretcher and has completed residencies at Can Serrat and Headlands Center for the Arts.
 She often collaborates with visual artists and musicians, and her latest poetry book, Ruins of a glittering palace, with paintings by Mark Dutcher, was recently published by SPA.
 Along with Megan Wilson, she organized Broadside Attractions | Vanquished Terrains, a show featuring 24 Bay Area writers and artists at Intersection for the Arts in 2012. www.broadsideattractions.com

-MATTHEW ZAPRUDER is the author of three books of poetry, most recently Come on All You Ghosts, one of New York Times 100 Notable Books of 2011.
+MATTHEW ZAPRUDER is the author of four books of poetry, most recently Come on All You Ghosts, one of New York Times 100 Notable Books of 2011, and Sun Bear, forthcoming from Copper Canyon Press in spring 2014.
 His poems, essays and translations have appeared in Open City, Bomb, Slate, American Poetry Review, Poetry, Tin House, Harvard Review, Paris Review, The New Republic, The Boston Review, The New Yorker, The Believer, Real Simple, The Los Angeles Times, and Best American Poetry.
-A recipient of a Lannan Literary Fellowship, a May Sarton Prize, and a Guggenheim Fellowship, he is an editor for Wave Books, and teaches at the Saint Mary’s College of CA MFA.
-His new collection, Sun Bear, is forthcoming from Copper Canyon in 2014. matthewzapruder.wordpress.com
+A recipient of a Lannan Residency Fellowship, a May Sarton Prize, and a Guggenheim Fellowship, he is an editor for Wave Books, and teaches at the Saint Mary’s College of CA MFA. matthewzapruder.wordpress.com

 ANNE ZIMMERMAN’s first book, An Extravagant Hunger: The Passionate Years of M.F.K.
 Fisher, is the product of extensive research at Harvard’s Schlesinger Library.
 She has compiled and introduced two subsequent collections of Fisher’s work: Love In A Dish and Other Culinary Delights (Penguin UK and Counterpoint Press in 2011), and Wine Is Life: M.F.K.
 Fisher’s Musings on Wine (Sterling Publishing, 2012).
 She has written for Culinate, The Kitchn, Tasting Table, Diner’s Journal, Gayot, and is the San Francisco Editor for Blackboard Eats.